ifAegis/banishingCube/README.md

 Click on "Import", and enter the URL of your workerLister Worker

+I also personally recommend adding `www.youtube.com##ytd-rich-grid-row,#contents.ytd-rich-grid-row:style(display: contents !important)` to "My filters" as this will remove any gaps left in the grid, but this is not at all required

 Ublock Origin will automatically update your list every 6 hours

 ### Thank you for using my code and I hope it serves you well